Movielytics: Building a Movie Data Warehouse

 movies.movies

-: Holds core details about each movie, including attributes like budget and revenue, serving as a central fact table.movies.ratings
+- Holds core details about each movie (budget, revenue), serving as a central fact table.

 movies.date

-: Stores the names of various movie genres.movies.cpi
+- Stores the names of various movie genres.

 movies.movie_genre